Jewish Teen Foundation

 Jewish Teen Foundation of Greater Boston (JTFGB)

-In the past year, 36 teens in two philanthropy boards, one based at Prozdor of Hebrew College and one at Gann Academy, raised over $33,500 from over 440 different donors, exceeding their fundraising projections by over $10,000.
-The Hebrew College board allocated three grants to organizations working to combat poverty: New England Center and Home for Veterans, Catie’s Closet, and Jewish Family & Children’s Service.
-The Gann Academy board allocated three grants to non-profits seeking to empower youth through education: Breakthrough Greater Boston, Central Asia Institute, and College Bound Dorchester.
+In the past year, 55 teens in two philanthropy boards, one based at Prozdor of Hebrew College and one at Gann Academy, raised over $45,000 from over 500 different donors.
+The Hebrew College board allocated four grants to organizations working to combat domestic violence and the Gann Academy board allocated three grants to non-profits seeking to create awareness and support people dealing with mental illness.

 With the JTFGB, teens learn how to: